lllDavid/optimizer/README.md

 ![Project Status](https://img.shields.io/badge/status-early%20development-orange)

-- A tool that allows identifying performance bottlenecks in Python functions, benchmarking and profiling them, and converting the code into optimized Cython.
+- A tool for identifying performance bottlenecks in Python functions, benchmarking and profiling them, and converting selected code into optimized Cython for improved execution speed.

 ## Features
 ### Implemented
-**Currently all features are limited to a hardcoded example function.**
+Currently all features are limited to a **hardcoded** example function.

-- Converts a hardcoded Python function into a .pyx module for performance optimization.
+- Converts a **hardcoded** Python function into a .pyx module for performance optimization.

 - **Benchmark:** Compares execution times of the original and optimized function.